What is TRIO?

-The TRiO Future Educator Success Program is a selective program designed to serve teaching majors.
-TRiO FESP staff are here to work with eligible students throughout their time at Western Michigan University to help them meet their personal, professional, and educational goals while having fun, meeting new people, and learning skills to help you be successful in college and their future teaching careers.
+The TRIO Future Educator Success Program is a selective program designed to serve teaching majors.
+TRIO FESP staff are here to work with eligible students throughout their time at Western Michigan University to help them meet their personal, professional, and educational goals while having fun, meeting new people, and learning skills to help them be successful in college and their future teaching careers.

 - Job opportunities: Members will be given first priority for jobs within the program as tutors, mentors, and office staff.

 - Priority registration: Active TRIO participants who have completed all program requirements can register for classes on the first day of undergraduate registration, even before the junior and senior students!